-Markham’s resident and working population is expected to continue to increase significantly over the next 20 years.
-It is not sustainable nor physically possible to accommodate the increasing travel demand using vehicles as the only mode of transportation.
-We know that if we do rely solely on vehicles, we will increase the congestion, disruptions and travel times already experienced in our communities.
-Other transportation options - such as walking, cycling and transit - are a vital component in moving people more efficiently between places and to sustain the health and economy of our community.
+Markham’s resident and working population will continue to increase significantly over the next 20 years, and in turn, an increase in travel demand is expected.
+This travel demand is not sustainable, nor physically possible, to accommodate the increasing travel demand focusing on personal vehicles as the only mode of transportation.
+This focus will only increase congestion and travel times experienced in our communities.
+Other transportation options - such as walking, cycling and transit - are vital in moving people more efficiently between places and in sustaining the health and economy of our community.

-A sidewalk network is a unifying infrastructure that promotes a multi-modal transportation system where every trip that uses an automobile, transit, or bicycle.
-In order to meet our goal of creating a complete multi-modal transportation system and encourage walking and transit use, we must improve the entire sidewalk network and connect our communities by creating and filling in zones with sidewalks.
+A sidewalk network is a unifying infrastructure where every trip begins and ends with walking, whether it is by automobile, transit, or bicycle.
+In order to meet our goal of creating a complete multi-modal transportation system and encourage walking and transit use, we must improve the entire sidewalk network and connect our communities by closing gaps in the sidewalk network.

 The Sidewalk Network Completion Program will do just that.
-The Sidewalk Network Completion Program prioritizes sidewalk gaps on roads classified as “arterial” or “collector” as most community amenities and services such as schools, parks, community centres, public transit, employment areas, etc. tend to be located along these corridors.
-The Sidewalk Network Completion Program provides a plan for construction of sidewalks, and will communicate to our residents and homeowners which will be affected.
+The Sidewalk Network Completion Program prioritizes sidewalk gaps on roads classified as “arterial” or “collector.”
+These priority roads typically provide direct links to community amenities and services such as schools, parks, community centres, public transit, employment areas, etc. The Sidewalk Network Completion Program provides a plan for the construction of sidewalks in these areas, and will communicate to those residents and homeowners that are directly impacted by a sidewalk project.
 The plan is currently scheduled to run for 10 years, subject to funding.

-At the end of 2018, there were about 112km of sidewalk gaps on arterial and collector roads of which 65km is identified to be programmed for construction by the city <See Link to Maps>.
+At the end of 2019, there were about 108 kilometres of sidewalk gaps on arterial and collector roads of which 65 kilometres is identified to be programmed for construction by the City of Markham.
 The remainder are either: